 The “Law of Holes” states that “when you find that you’ve dug yourself into a hole, stop digging”.
 It’s a simple rule, yet so difficult for many people to follow.
 Here are three reasons people who “go it alone” should seek professional guidance for a problem before it becomes worse or before it’s too late to fix.

-- 1. Emotion.
-Hiring a professional representative, such as a real estate agent, attorney or accountant, has as much to do with these agents serving as an emotional buffer as it does their education or experience.
-Take, for instance, real estate agents.
-There’s a long list of instructional materials available for selling a home “by owner.”
 Hidden obstacles (too many to name here) and the emotional roller coaster that comes with it, make hiring an experienced agent sensible.
-Perhaps the home fails an inspection or the buyer’s mortgage financing falls through.
+The home fails an inspection or the buyer’s mortgage financing falls through.
 Emotions can, and do run high.
 A good agent can tackle the issue, smooth out the wrinkles, and keep emotional parties focused.
-An experienced agent is not only a professional problem-solver, but acts as an emotional buffer between parties to get an purchase offer to the closing table.
+An experienced agent is not only a professional problem-solver, but acts as an emotional buffer between parties to get an offer to the closing table.

-Likewise, people who insist on handling important legal or financial matters on their own proceed without the benefit of good counsel.
+People who insist on handling important legal or financial matters on their own proceed without the benefit of good counsel.
 Often these people lack clear focus and objectivity.
-They generate excessive and needless costs to themselves, leading to more of their own frustration and time wasted.
+They generate excessive and needless costs for themselves, leading to more of their own frustration and time wasted.
 A professional adviser helps take emotion out of a particularly difficult process so that reasonableness prevails.

-- 2. Price.
-There is an adage, “if you think that a professional is expensive, wait until you hire an amateur.”
-Being thrifty has its place and time, but when it comes to personal safety, health, or legal responsibilities, hiring a professional at a reasonable price is a far better choice than paying for future consequences.
+There is an adage, “if you think that a professional is expensive, wait until you hire an amateur”.
+Being thrifty has its place and time, but regarding personal safety, health, or legal responsibilities, hiring a professional at a reasonable price is a far better choice than paying for future consequences.
 For instance, performing electrical, structural, or plumbing work without a permit comes with hidden costs.
 Insurance carriers will deny property damage claims when the source of damage was a repair or remodeling project performed without a permit.